kckecheng/cpumeminfo/README.rst

 About
 =======

-Probe Linux, Windows, and ESXi to get their CPU and memory usage.
+Probe Linux, Windows, and ESXi for CPU and memory utilization, and push the results to a Pushgateway.

 Prerequisites
 --------------